 Created by doctors and geared towards those with sensitive skin and allergies, this product is the #1 best seller in Amazon’s Cloth Diaper Laundry Detergent category.
-It is free of sulfates, phosphates, chlorine, dyes, and allergens and is a cruelty-free product.
+It is free from sulfates, phosphates, chlorine, dyes, and allergens and is a cruelty-free product.

 Aside from excelling at getting those cloth diapers pristine, it also works on dark clothes, delicate garments, and microfiber towels.

-However, if this isn’t a concern for you, this hypoallergenic product is safe and gentle for your baby and can be used on clothing and diapers alike.
+Otherwise, this hypoallergenic product is safe and gentle for your baby and can be used on clothing and diapers alike.

 Effective enough for the whole family, this detergent is fragrance, dye, enzyme, and chlorine free.
 It contains no harsh chemicals and is also cruelty-free.